 Although it may not look very different to us onlookers, there are actually some huge differences between water-based and oil-based paint.
-Professional or even hobbyist painters will know there will be significant differences in the paintwork created with water- and oil-based paint, even when the difference isn’t very prominent.
+Professional or even hobbyist painters will know there will be significant differences in the paintwork created with water and oil-based paint, even when the difference isn’t very prominent.

 Most of the time, any artist feels more comfortable with a particular kind of paint.
-There are actually many other kinds of paint beside these two, but both oil-based and water-based paint are the most popular ones.
+There are actually many other kinds of paint besides these two, but both oil-based and water-based paint are the most popular ones.

 Although both very popular, there are a number of differences between them, as we are going to learn in this article.

 First of all, it is important to learn exactly what oil-based and water-based paints actually mean.

 Water Based and Oil Based Paint: What do they mean?

 If we are referring to whether a particular kind of paint is oil- or water-based, we are referring to the kind of solvent that has been used in the paint.
 Most paints have a kind of liquid solvent added to it that evaporates automatically when the paint dries on canvas or paper.

 This solvent can be both oil or water, or even other liquids used in other kinds of paint.
 The solvent helps the paint to stay wet inside the tubes or jars, and also helps painters mix them with other colors, change the consistency and the color, and even to paint with on canvases.